LiteLDev/LegacyScriptEngine/docs/apis/LanguageSupport.md

 To be fair, the quality and maintenance of CPython's code is in a somewhat worrisome state.
 Given below are some problems to be aware of when developing Python plugins, many of which are caused by bugs in CPython itself:

 1. Do not use `threading`, `asyncio` and other features for the time being
-   - LLSE uses CPython's sub-interpreter as the core unit of engine scheduling, but CPython itself has long had bad support for the sub-interpreter, and there are many bugs that are hard to explain.
+   - LSE uses CPython's sub-interpreter as the core unit of engine scheduling, but CPython itself has long had bad support for the sub-interpreter, and there are many bugs that are hard to explain.
 The GIL api that is currently used for these mechanisms does not take into account the existence of sub-interpreters, so deadlocks and crashes will occur once they are used.
    - Developers with parallel computing needs can temporarily use `multiprocess` to parallelize multiple processes.
-   - Python 3.12 is scheduled to have targeted fixes for sub-interpreter and GIL-related bugs, and LLSE will adapt CPython 3.12 to address this issue after its release.
+   - Python 3.12 is scheduled to have targeted fixes for sub-interpreter and GIL-related bugs, and LSE will adapt CPython 3.12 to address this issue after its release.
 2. `sys.stdin` is disabled for all Python engines
    - This is another CPython bug, see https://github.com/python/cpython/issues/83526 for details
    - In addition, even if the CPython engine is not loaded in the above case, there will be a problem of stdin grabbing, causing some tools that use the input redirection to fail